c4chaos-io/trillions-per-second/src/00_introduction/00_06_meta_structure.md

 **Refactoring Axiom 3 (The Result)**

 In **Part 3**, we reboot.
 Once the code is executed, we reach the state of **Zero Lag**.
 This section covers the final optimization, the **System Reboot** (Cessation), and how to maintain a stable state configuration once the update is installed.

-## The User Role: White Hat Hacker

-Finally, a word on your user permissions.

-**Identity Verification: The Observer Module**

-If "The Self" is the malware, then who are you?
-You are the **Observer Module**.
-You are the unconstructed awareness that watches the system run.
-You are not the code; you are the Terminal.

-You are not reading this to become a "follower."
-You are reading this to become a **White Hat Hacker**.

-A **Black Hat** hacker uses these exploits for personal power and ego (corrupting the save file).
-A **White Hat** hacker optimizes the system for the benefit of all users on the network.
-The protocol only functions correctly if your intent is clean.

-Boot sequence complete.
-System ready.
-Initiating Hardware Diagnostics…